twof/graphql-spec/rfcs/QueryLevelNullability.md

 ## 🗳️ Alternatives considered

-### An official `@nonNull` directive
+### A `@nonNull` official directive

 This solution offers the same benefits as the proposed solution.
 Since many GraphQL codegen tools already support the `@skip` and `@include` directives, this solution likely has a faster turnaround.

-### Use a custom `@nonNull` directive
+### A `@nonNull` custom directive

 This is an alternative being used at some of the companies represented in this proposal for the time being.

+While this solution simplifies some client-side logic, it does not meaningfully improve the developer experience for clients.

+* The cache implementations of GraphQL client libraries also need to understand the custom directive to behave correctly.
+Currently, when a client library caches a null field based on an operation without a directive, it will return the null field for another operation with this directive.
-While this solution simplifies some client-side logic, it does not meaningfully improve the developer experience for clients that rely on codegen, since codegen types typically cannot be customized based on a custom directive.
+* For clients that rely on codegen, codegen types typically cannot be customized based on a custom directive.
+See https://github.com/dotansimha/graphql-code-generator/discussions/5676 for an example.
+As a result, the optional codegen properties still need to be unwrapped in the code.

 This feels like a common enough need to call for a language feature.
 A single language feature would enable more unified public tooling around GraphQL.